WhatACotton/whatacotton/README.md

 [Charis Works](https://charis.works)

 Caris Works is a platform e-commerce site specializing in the sale of bracelets and sundries.
-We use Firebase Auth for account authentication and stripe for payment.
+We use stripe for payment.

 # My Stacks
 - **web frontend**